 And even if it was only one person being hired.
 I hired 2 developers in my current roles.
 Because I wanted to be sure they were a good fit, it took me 2 months and a half to find the right people that will, in the long run, bring optimal value to the team and the organization.
 I greatly doubt we can achieve this in 3-4 days.

 How did we get there?
 Is everything in the work world that short-term, that pressing?
 The exponential amount of “Everything, right away” needs the market has frightens me.
 What are we doing to the recruitment world?

 Often times, people approach me using car seller techniques.
 I know it’s a minority, but this minority didn’t appear by chance and is getting traction.

 One day at work, my boss tells me “A recruiter is calling every developer here and tries to recruit them.
 He’s very insisting”.
 I told him I’d take care of it.
 One of the devs let him know what was happening.
 The recruiter in question called an employee on the company’s phone.
 He also called another colleague many times, sent him multiple email messages, and even called his mom!
 It was easy to get his name.

 After a short research on LinkedIn, I found someone responsible for recruiters in his company.
-I contacted this person and explain the situation, and let him know it creates a very unflattering perception of her organization and of his colleagues.
+I contacted this person and explained the situation, and let him know it creates a very unflattering perception of his organization and of his colleagues.
 The manager was curious and suggested a phone call.
 He didn’t know the recruiter in question and didn’t agree with his methods.
 He swore that they didn’t have personal goals that were too aggressive and that the pressure to recruit was quite mild.

 After a few minutes of courteous discussion, we deduced that it was probably a new recruit trying to impress and build himself a reputation.
 He promised to try and contact the manager of his colleague and see if he could be provided with the necessary coaching.